 5. Enhance your team’s problem-solving skills

-According to the World Economic Forum’s Future of Jobs report, one of the top skills for 2025 will be problem solving.
+Research out of the World Economic Forum shows that the top skills workers need in the future are analytical and creative thinking skills.
 You might think of problem solving as a soft skill.
 Even so, it’s one that’s best practiced through learning to code.
 That’s because part of learning to code is learning how to think like a programmer: defining a problem, breaking it down into smaller pieces, and exploring various possible solutions.

 6. Prepare your organization for the jobs of tomorrow

-Equipping your employees with coding skills prepares them for the future of work and gives leadership a greater opportunity to fill future talent gaps internally.
-Everyone wins!
+Equipping your employees with resources to learn and practice AI skills prepares them for the future of work.
+It also gives leadership a greater opportunity to fill future talent gaps internally — everyone wins!

-As our world grows more digital, learning to code isn’t just beneficial for programmers.
+As our world digitizes, learning to code isn’t just beneficial for programmers.
 It can empower non-technical teams to advance in their roles while paying off for the business at large.

 Here at Codecademy, our online learning platform teaches coding skills in an accessible, flexible, and engaging way.
 Our interactive courses span dozens of languages and topics, ranging from data science to web development.
-And now, our new Codecademy for Teams offering lets you provide technical training and education to your employees.
-Have them try it out for free.
-Complete the form below learn more or request a 14-day free trial.
+Our Codecademy for Teams offering lets you provide technical training and education to your employees.
+Have them try it out now with a 14-day free trial.